Visual Linear Algebra Online, Section 1.8

 As an exercise, you should take the time to show that the augmented matrix for the system can be reduced to the shown reduced row echelon form (RREF).

-Therefore and are free variables and the kernel (null space) is a two-dimensional plane through the origin in five-dimensional space.
+are free variables and the kernel (null space) is a two-dimensional plane through the origin in five-dimensional space.

 Example 2